microsoft/PowerToys/README.md

 ### Settings

 - Added a feature to backup/restore settings to/from a file.
 Thanks [@jefflord](https://github.com/jefflord)!
-- Fixed an issue causing shortcuts shown in OOBE not updating to new values when the window was re-opened.
+- Fixed an issue causing shortcuts shown in OOBE not to update to new values when the window was re-opened.
 - Fixed the "Documents" folder usage in the backup/restore feature.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Text Extractor